Creating Customized Silk Scarves

 This works well if you want a solid area of color that does not connect

 with any other area of color.
+The second

 way to use No Flow is to apply it to the area you will be painting.